 In performing an emergency cleanup procedure, Best Practices for Use of Hand Tools and/or Rake Type Machines shall be followed.
 In addition the Town may place both a frontend loader and a truck on the beach to facilitate the cleanup.
+Emergency cleanups involving machines during plover/tern season near or in NHESP-designated Priority and Estimated Habitats shall be conducted after consultation with CWP.

 The material causing the condition shall be removed from the beach.
 Individuals carrying out the emergency cleanup shall make reasonable efforts to remove as little sand, gravel, and cobble as possible from the beach.